 The highest wind speed from the mesoscale WRF data are increased by 8 %.
 This is justified looking at the measured wind speed data, and based on literature on the expected underestimation of maximum wind speeds in WRF.
-The
+The resulting CorWind runs model well the likelihoods of very high wind speeds.
+The use of 37 years of meteorological data in the simulation of the extended capacity ensures that a wide range of extreme events are simulated.

 For forecast errors, CorWind shows similar statistics compared to measured data.
 The SDs differ slightly for day-head and intraday; however, percentiles and min and max values are similar.
-For the "Last" forecast errors, CorWind shows somewhat lower general uncertainty than the measured data; however, min and max values are similar to measurements.
+For the "Last" forecast errors, CorWind shows some-what lower general uncertainty than the measured data; however, min and max values are similar to measurements.
 In general, forecast errors are more difficult to simulate, as the target is not to replicate the variability due to weather, but to try to represent the forecasts by the Elia's forecast provider.
 For this reason, the results presented for forecasts and forecast errors for the extended capacity scenarios need to be taken as indicative changes resulting from different geographical installation distributions and storm shutdown technologies.
 The actual simulated forecast and forecast error values for an individual event are stochastic, and can be high or low due to randomness.